Non-Degree Students General Admissions Info

 ANTICIPATED COURSE SCHEDULE

-As part of your application, you will need to submit an anticipated course schedule showing which term you intend to start the certificate program and the terms in which you will take each course.
-This document should be uploaded into your online application.
+After your application is submitted and processed, you will receive an email granting you access to your applicant portal.
+As part of your application, this email will also indicate that you need to submit an anticipated course schedule showing which term you intend to start the certificate program and the terms in which you will take each course.
+The link to the form will be included in this email – please be sure to fill out the form carefully and completely.

-- Your start term will be the term in which you first take certificate courses for academic credit.
+• Your start term will be the term in which you first take certificate courses for academic credit.
 Introduction to Online Learning must be completed prior to enrolling in online courses; in most cases, it must be completed prior to the start term.
-By contrast, 550.860 Academic and Research Ethics at BSPH must be taken in conjunction with courses for academic credit in order for the requirement to be met, so students should plan to take it during their start term.
+By contrast, 550.860 Academic and Research Ethics at the Bloomberg School must be taken in conjunction with courses for academic credit in order for the requirement to be met, so students should plan to take it during their start term.

-- Students in a certificate program may not register for any additional courses at BSPH beyond those that have been approved as necessary to complete the certificate program.
+• Students in a certificate program may not register for any additional courses at the Bloomberg School beyond those that have been approved as necessary to complete the certificate program.

 LETTERS OF RECOMMENDATION